slamora/brackets-wiki/Live-Preview-API.md

 BaseServer.prototype.stop = function () {};
 ```

-h3.
-Example Server Implementation
+### Example Server Implementation

-The snippet below is from the [Theseus](https://github.com/adobe-research/theseus) JavaScript Debugger Extension.
-It shows how to implement
+The snippet below is simplified from the [Theseus](https://github.com/adobe-research/theseus) JavaScript Debugger Extension.
+It shows a minimal implementation for creating and registering a live preview server.

 ```
 var LiveDevelopment = brackets.getModule("LiveDevelopment/LiveDevelopment"),